Home | Speakers | Agenda | ST Online | Partners |

 At the heart of community power is opening up systems and listening without judgement, creating meaningful opportunities for people to influence decisions that affect their lives.
 ‘Radical listening’ is a collaborative listening technique that allows us to prioritise the speaker over our own needs to respond or react.
 Learn more about radical listening, tips and techniques on practising it and how to employ it in your own settings.

-Will Cooper, Deputy Head of Strategy & Engagement, Barnet Council
+Will Cooper, Deputy Head of Strategy and Engagement, Barnet Council

 Karin Woodley, Chief Executive, Cambridge House